 - Pinch salt

-- Extra granulated sugar for topping (1-2 Tbsp per ramekin)
+- Extra granulated sugar for topping (1-2 tablespoon per ramekin)

 I really enjoyed this project and I am thrilled I found out about it.
 Karen Karbo is an award winning author of 14 novels including this one " Julia Child Rules" and " The Gospel According to Coco Chanel" ( I want to read that one as well).
 "Julia Child Rules" comes out October 1st and you can pre-purchase through Karen's site HERE